V-cell6/AI-Financial-Planning-Assistant/README.md

-# AI-Financial-Planning-Assistant
+# FinSageAI

-# AI-Driven Personal Financial Manager

 ## 🚀 Overview

-The **AI-Driven Personal Financial Manager** is a cutting-edge application designed to help users gain control over their finances.
+The **FinSageAI - AI-Financial Planning Assistant** is a cutting-edge application designed to help users gain control over their finances.
 Leveraging artificial intelligence and data analytics, this project provides:

 - Automated expense tracking
 - Budget management